eligifty-coder/alx-system_engineering-devops/0x02-shell_redirections/README.md

  ### Task 5 - Display the first 10 lines of /etc/passwd
 ### Task 6 - The file iacta will be in the working directory
 ### Task 7 -  Write a shell script that creates a file named exactly \*\'Best School\'\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
+### Task 9- Write a script that duplicates the last line of the file iacta